-Prerequisite/Corequisite: A grade of C or better in PTAC 2438 or co-enrollment in PTAC 2438; OR, credit for or co-enrollment in PTAC 2436 as the substitute for PTAC 2438.
-PTAC 2486 ca be substituted for PTAC 2446 with program coordinator approval.
+Prerequisite/Corequisite: A grade of C or better in PTAC 2438 or co-enrollment in PTAC 2438.

 Instruction in the different types of troubleshooting techniques, procedures, and methods used to solve process problems.
 Topics include application of data collection and analysis, cause-effect relationships, and reasoning.